Network News — June 8, 2020

 Save the date!
 IAC's IZCoalitions Network webinar on June 25 will feature CDC’s Tara Jatlaoui, MD, MPH, discussing how to increase vaccination rates during COVID-19 pandemic

 Save the date!
-IAC’s IZCoalitions Network will host a webinar on June 25 at 1:00 p.m.
+IAC's IZCoalitions Network will host a webinar on June 25 at 1:00 p.m.
 (ET) featuring CDC’s Tara Jatlaoui, MD, MPH, discussing how to increase vaccination rates during the COVID-19 pandemic, an ACIP update by IAC’s Dr. Kelly Moore, and a brief presentation of IAC’s new Repository of Resources for Maintaining Immunization during the COVID-19 Pandemic by Lisa Jacques-Carroll.
+Registration will be available soon.
+Back to topIAC launches the Repository of Resources for Maintaining Immunization during COVID-19 Pandemic

 On May 19, IAC launched the Repository of Resources for Maintaining Immunization during the COVID-19 Pandemic to assist in maintaining routine immunization rates during the COVID-19 pandemic.
 Located on the National Network of Immunization Coalitions website, a project of IAC, this repository includes links to both national and state-level policies and guidance; advocacy materials, including talking points, webinars, press releases, articles, and social media posts; and telehealth resources.
 These resources are intended for healthcare settings, state and local health departments, professional societies, immunization coalitions, advocacy groups, and the community to use in their efforts to sustain routine immunizations during the COVID-19 pandemic.
+The more than 100 resources that appear in the repository come from the federal government, nationally recognized healthcare organizations, state health departments, state immunization coalitions, and other organizations devoted to disseminating accurate immunization information.

 IAC launches its MenB Vaccination Honor Roll recognizing colleges and universities that require or recommend the vaccine to protect students